brandur/sorg/content/fragments/digital-natives.md

-insulated from the outside: messaging inside Facebook's blue enclosure, blogging within the confines of Tumblr, posting photography with the comfortable filters of Instagram, network play on the hosted servers of Battle.net, or buying an ready made MacBook.
+insulated from the outside: messaging inside Facebook's blue enclosure, blogging within the confines of Tumblr, posting photography with the comfortable filters of Instagram, network play on the hosted servers of Battle.net, or buying a ready made MacBook.
 As soon as these easy environments became available, the majority of the population migrated to them in droves.

 [interview]: http://www.theguardian.com/technology/2016/feb/12/digital-capitalism-douglas-rushkoff